Showing Off My Southwest and Central Florida

 Pinchers Crab Shack – I’ve heard much about Tin City so thought it’d make a great place for dinner.
 It’s a shopping, dining and entertainment complex located on the water in Naples.
 We dined on seafood at opens in a new windowPinchers Crab Shack while watching boats and kayakers lazily drift by our waterfront table.

-Rosen Shingle Creek – As you may have already read, I received an invite to a pretty groovy function at the Rosen Shinlgle Creek, the Retro Rad Holiday Party with Food Network Star’s Emily Ellyn.
+Rosen Shingle Creek – As you may have already read, I received an invite to a pretty groovy function at the Rosen Shingle Creek, the opens in a new windowRetro Rad Holiday Party with Food Network Star’s Emily Ellyn.

 *PHEW!* Not sure about you but I’m exhausted reliving the trip!
 If you’re familiar with these areas, what else should we have visited?
 And if you’re not from around these parts, what’s your idea of a dream Florida vacation?

-FTC Disclosure: This post is supporting my traveling habit and supporting the running of SoloTravelGirl.com.
+opens in a new windowDisclosure: This post is supporting my traveling habit and supporting the running of SoloTravelGirl.com.